GeorgePearse/mbd/README.md

 UI, probably just Streamlit, may try javascript.

-Any old-fashioned data storage in SQLite.
+Any old-fashioned data storage in SQLite (or CSV), implement both and provide an option